github/codeql/docs/ql-documentation/learn-ql/python/taint-tracking.rst

     where config.hasFlow(src, sink)
     select sink, "Alert message, including reference to $@.", src, "string describing the source"

-As a contrived example, here is a query that looks for flow from a HTTP request to a function called "unsafe".
+As a contrived example, here is a query that looks for flow from a HTTP request to a function called ``"unsafe"``.
-The sources are pre-defined and accessed by importing library ``semmle.python.web.HttpRequest``.
+The sources are predefined and accessed by importing library ``semmle.python.web.HttpRequest``.
 The sink is defined by using a custom ``TaintTracking::Sink`` class.

 .. code-block:: ql